vikram-p-velankar/BackdooredNN-Diff/README.md

 ## Citation
 Please cite the corresponding attack or defense papers when using this code for your research.

+## Work Incomplete
+The work is currently incomplete and will be updated every month with major improvements

 ## Authors
 This framework was written by [Vikram Velankar](https://github.com/vikram-p-velankar) ([Ang-LI](https://github.com/)).
 ## Contact